Justin-Bento/agent-doug-webb/README.md

 npm run dev
 ```

-Congrats you setup the project :)
+Congrats you setup the project 🔥

 ## Contributing

 Pull requests are not welcomed, as this is a private project.
-Sorry, for any confusion.
+However you're free to use this website for educational purposes. 🚀